AdrianoMonteiro/PDescriptors-v2/README.md

 Work to be done:

-Import all PDescriptors patches from version 1.2 to the  model of this version and create help patches consistent with version 2 propoerties.
+Import all features extraction algorithms from version 1.2 to this version and create help patches consistent with version 2 properties.

 The patch "modelo.pd" is a template for V2 implementations.
 Use and modify it as necessary to adapt V1.2 algorithms to the main idea of V2 (i.e. merge rt and table modes in one algorithm).